eugenesvk/bypass-paywalls-chrome-clean/README.md

 BPC add-on works fine in Firefox Nightly (or IceRaven) though (when you load BPC from a [custom add-on collection](https://blog.mozilla.org/addons/2020/09/29/expanded-extension-support-in-firefox-for-android-nightly)).\
 For Firefox Nightly you have to make your own custom add-on collection (or use another that contains BPC). \
 [Iceraven (Fenix fork)](https://github.com/fork-maintainers/iceraven-browser) uses: [What I want on Fenix](https://addons.mozilla.org/en-US/firefox/collections/16201230/What-I-want-on-Fenix)\
-It has custom add-ons account: 16201230 & collection: What-I-want-on-Fenix, but somehow it's not working in Firefox Nightly.
+It has a custom add-ons account: 16201230 & collection: What-I-want-on-Fenix, but somehow it's not working in Firefox Nightly.

 #### Chrome/Chromium
 Visit the [Chrome repository](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean) of Bypass Paywall Clean.